dotnet/docs/docs/essentials/gc/garbage/fundamentals.md

 Concurrent garbage collection is specified with the `<gcConcurrent>` element of the runtime configuration schema.
 The default setting is `enabled`.
 This setting controls both concurrent and background garbage collection.

 You can also specify server garbage collection with unmanaged hosting interfaces.
-Note that ASP.NET and SQL Server enable server garbage collection automatically if your application is hosted inside one of these environments.

 ### Comparing workstation and server garbage collection